tech-interview-prep/technical-interview-preparation/articles/the-technical-interview-cheat-sheet.md

 This list is meant to be a both a quick guide and reference for further research into these topics.
 It's basically a summary of that computer science course you never took or forgot about, so there's no way it can cover everything in depth.

 ## Data Structure Basics
+- Data structures can be neatly classified as either contiguous or linked, depending upon whether they are based on arrays or pointers
+  - Contiguously-allocated structures are composed of single slabs of memory, and include arrays, matrices, heaps, and hash tables.
+  - Linked data structures are composed of distinct chunks of memory bound together by pointers, and include lists, trees, and graph adjacency lists.

 ###**Array**
 ####Definition: